 - Bush Is Starting to Look Good, says The Cajun Boy at Gawker.
 "Cheney's post-presidency attacks on him are enough to make even the most dedicated Bush-hater feel sorry for him, even if only just a bit."

 - Whatever Happened to Cheney's Loyalty? says James Joyner at Outside the Beltway.
-"Unless one resigns in protest, one owes a certainly loyalty to those
+"Unless one resigns in protest, one owes a certainly loyalty to those whom one serves."

 One very prescient pundit, Chris Edelson, deserves credit for asking earlier this week, "Why is all quiet on the Cheney front?"